William Mattar: William Mattar Law Offices

 After working for another firm, Mattar opened his practice in 1990 in Williamsville, New York.
 The firm is known for its tagline, "Hurt In A Car?
 Call William Mattar!" and focuses on motor vehicle accidents.
-The jingle was referenced in Cellino vs. Barnes on Broadway.
 It continues to be headquartered in Williamsville while growing to become the largest motor vehicle accident firm in New York State, employing over 120 employees.

 In 2014, the firm explored an expansion in Amherst, New York, and was controversially approved for $550,000 in tax breaks from the local Industrial Development Agency.
 It declined the incentives.

 William Mattar runs an annual TV spot debut during the Super Bowl with unique takes while promoting their 'hurt in a car' slogan.
 In 2019, the ads shifted to showcasing Mattar's "personal side", and in 2020, featured his mother.
 A lifelong Buffalo sports fan, in 2024 Mattar went viral for warning against the dangerous and illegal fan ritual of "feeding the pit", climbing into the new stadium's construction site for good luck.